andy-9/learning/AWS/developer_associate.md

 * Resource: list of resources to which the actions apply to.
 If all resources are allowed --> `"Resource": "*"`
 * Condition (optional): conditions for when this policy is in effect

+### Roles for Services
+* Some AWS service will need to perform actions on your behalf.
+E.g. Create an EC2 instance (virtual server) --> wants to perform actions on AWS --> EC2 needs permissions
+* To do so, we will assign permissions to AWS services with IAM Roles
+* Common roles:
+  - EC2 Instance Roles
+  - Lambda Function Roles
+  - Roles for CloudFormation
+* IAM --> Roles: `Create role`, Select trusted entity `AWS service` --> choose a service --> add permission --> enter role name and description --> verify trusted entities and permissions --> `Create role`

 ### Security
 * In AWS, you can set up a password policy (in IAM `Account settings`):
   - Set a minimum password length